stashed/docs/docs/guides/platforms/eks-irsa.md

 ---
-title: GKE | Stash
+title: EKS | Stash
-description: Using Stash in Google Kubernetes Engine
+description: Using Stash in Amazon EKS
 menu:
   docs_{{ .version }}:
-    identifier: platforms-gke
+    identifier: platforms-eks-irsa
-    name: GKE Workload Identity
+    name: EKS IRSA
     parent: platforms
-    weight: 30
+    weight: 10
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Using Stash with Google Kubernetes Engine (GKE)
+# Using Stash with Amazon EKS

-This guide will show you how to use Stash to backup and restore a KubeDB database running in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with Workload Identity enabled.
-Here, we are going to backup a MariaDB database into [GCS Bucket](https://cloud.google.com/storage/).
+This guide will show you how to use Stash to backup and restore a KubeDB database running in [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/).
+Here, we are going to backup a MariaDB database into [AWS S3 bucket](https://aws.amazon.com/s3/) using IRSA(IAM Roles for Service Accounts).
 Then, we are going to show how to restore this backed up data.

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster in the Google Cloud Platform with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
-If you don’t already have a cluster, create one from [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#console).
+- At first, you need to have an EKS cluster with [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) enabled.
+If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
 - Install `Stash` in your cluster following the steps [here](/docs/setup/README.md).
 - Install `KubeDB` operator in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/).
 - You should be familiar with the following `Stash` concepts: